Black Sox Scandal

 The Backstory of the Great Conspiracy[edit]

 While the origins of the conspiracy are unknown, it appears that there were two (or more) separate plans to "fix" the World Series.
 One involved Boston gambler Joseph "Sport" Sullivan, while another included retired pitcher "Sleepy" Bill Burns and his partner, Billy Maharg, a former professional boxer.
 These two gambling cliques were approached sometime between July-September 1919 by White Sox first baseman Arnold "Chick" Gandil and/or pitcher Eddie Cicotte.
+Cicotte claimed that the other seven players spent weeks trying to convince him, but the gamblers claimed that he first introduced the idea.
 During the regular season, the Chicago White Sox had shown themselves to be the best team in the major leagues and, having clinched the American League pennant, were installed as the bookmakers' favorites to defeat the Cincinnati Reds in the Series.
-At the time, gambling on baseball was rife and there were many stories about fixed games during the regular season, which were typically ignored by team owners and administrators.
+At the time, gambling on baseball was rife and there were many stories about fixed games during the regular season, even a few earlier World Series, which were typically ignored by team owners and administrators.

 Gandil, Cicotte and six other teammates - pitcher Claude "Lefty" Williams, outfielders "Shoeless" Joe Jackson and Oscar "Happy" Felsch, and infielders Swede Risberg, Buck Weaver and Fred McMullin - were involved in the fix, although their levels of involvement varied by player.
-It is generally agreed by historians and Black Sox researchers that Weaver took himself out of the fix before the Series began, and it is certain that he received no money from the gamblers.
+Weaver would later claim that he took himself out of the fix before the Series began, although testimony from others involved seems to refute this.
 According to the testimonies of Burns and Maharg at the 1921 trial, Jackson did not attend any of the pre-Series meetings where the fix was discussed, although he did receive $5,000 at some point during the Series.
-Before the Series, both Sullivan and Burns or Maharg approached the wealthy New York gambler Arnold Rothstein to provide the money for the players, who were promised a total of $100,000.
+Before the Series, both groups approached the wealthy New York gambler and underworld figure Arnold Rothstein to provide the money for the players, who were promised a total of $100,000.
 A shady character named Rachie Brown served as the go-between between Rothstein and the conspirators.
 Even before the Series started on October 1st there were rumors amongst the gambling community that things were not square, and the influx of money saw the odds on Cincinnati fall rapidly.
 The rumors also reached the press box where a number of correspondents, including Hugh Fullerton of the Chicago Herald and Examiner and the ex-player and manager Christy Mathewson, who resolved to compare notes on any plays and players that they felt were questionable.
 Fullerton wrote later that he approached White Sox owner Charles Comiskey and Pittsburgh Pirates owner Barney Dreyfuss in a Cincinnati hotel before Game 1, demanding that they do something to stop the "crooked" Series.

 Unusual happenings during the games[edit]